-The information we collect with regard to memberships is provided by you on your application form and it is a requirement than we collect this information in order for you to join a Society.
+The information we collect with regard to memberships is provided by you on your application form and it is a requirement that we collect this information in order for you to join a Society.
 We hold data on memberships for as long as is required by law.
 This extends beyond the end of the membership as we are required to hold details of former members in the share register.
 We will delete bondholders data after their last bonds are repaid.

 Who we share information with